Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

        topologyKey: "kubernetes.io/hostname" # Triggers creating anti-affinity rules
    ```

 1. Geographical redundancy.
 In this case you need to set a suitable [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) value to choose where the pods of each zone are to be placed.
-Setting `topologyKey` will instruct the Helm chart to create anti-affinity rules so that store-gateways from different zones do not mix, but it allows multiple alertmanagers of the same zone on the same node.
+Setting `topologyKey` will instruct the Helm chart to create anti-affinity rules so that ingesters from different zones do not mix, but it allows multiple ingesters of the same zone on the same node.
 For example:
    ```yaml
    ingester:
      zoneAwareReplication: